MehmetCelebiIT/docker-kubernetes/Week 1: Understanding Virtualization and Containerization/readme.md

 # Week 1: Understanding Virtualization and Containerization

-Welcome to Week 1!
-This module will introduce you to the fundamentals of Virtual Machines (VMs) and Containers.
-You’ll learn their architectural differences, use cases, and why containerization has become a cornerstone of modern DevOps.
+Welcome to **Week 1** of your journey into Docker and Kubernetes!
+This module is packed with foundational concepts on how Virtual Machines (VMs) and Containers work under the hood, why they exist, and how they shape modern software deployment strategies.
+By the end of this week, you’ll have a solid grasp of the virtualization landscape and be ready to tackle deeper containerization topics.

 ---